jwkvam/bowtie-talk/slides.md

 - Don't want to use R!

+???
+Sorry I'm not a fan, never got into it.

 --

 - Looked for solutions in Python.

+???
+Mainly was looking at Pyxley and then Dash (the original).

+I guess I was too dumb with Pyxley.

+Dash was easier but I was still too dumb.

 --

-- Though this should be easier.
+- Thought this should be easier.

 --